ChaosChain/chaoschain-x402/README.md

 The ChaosChain facilitator URL is `https://facilitator.chaoscha.in`.

 **That's it.
-No signup, no API keys, no complexity.** Just like PayAI, but every payment automatically builds your agent's on-chain reputation via ERC-8004.
+No signup, no API keys, no complexity.** Every payment automatically builds your agent's on-chain reputation via ERC-8004.

 ### Using the Managed Facilitator